56C's English page

 Here you will find out what is happening in our English lessons and the spellings for each week.

-This week's spelling focus is word roots.
+This week's spelling focus is using the suffix 'tion'.

 Bronze - practice spellings 1-10.

 We will have our spelling test each Monday.

 We have been writing our own mystery stories, inspired by a short film called Road’s End.
 We had to use suspense in our writing and include a flashback!

 Here are some videos of us reading our stories- enjoy!

 We have been refining and up-leveling our writing to include expanded noun phrases and exciting vocabulary to paint a picture in the readers mind.

 Here are some examples that made Mrs Cotter say 'Wow!'

 As I stumbled out of the grand wardrobe with strong wooden doors, I noticed out of the corner of my eye, a tall, grand tree with bright-orange leaves which were falling off its branches, and a sparkling, clear-blue lake that glistened in the sunlight.